tom-seddon/beeb_test_os/README.md

 and if there's an error, it will switch to Mode 7, switch the LEDs off, and print a report.

+The error report consists of two rows of large text.
+The first row shows the problem address (4 hex digits), and the second row is a mask indicating which bits were found to be incorrect (2 hex digits).

-This does not use RAM for the test.
-But RAM is used for displaying the report, so if things are completely hosed then the report may be unreadable or incorrect.
+This does not use RAM for the test, but RAM is necessarily used to display the report.
+The report is intended to be somewhat resistant to stuck bits or noise, but no guarantees.

 ## Main memory test with ignore bits (doesn't use RAM)

-As main memory test, but you can specify a mask value indicating which bits to ignore.
-For example, if bit 4 of memory appears to be bad, you can have the test ignore bit 4, to see if the fault is isolated or if any other bits are also affected.
+As main memory test, but you can use the mask printed by the main memory test to indicate which bits to ignore, to see if the memory test passes if those bits are ignored.

-(The ordinary main memory test uses a mask of $00.)

 When the test starts, both LEDs are off, indicating it's waiting for you to enter the mask for the bad bits.
-Enter it as two hex digits: more significant, then less significant.
-For example, if bit 4 is bad, tap `1` then `0`, for $10, aka %00010000.
+Enter it as two hex digits, as shown by the main memory test.
 The caps lock LED will light up after the first digit is entered, then shift lock after the second (but hopefully you'll see the test run so it'll be obvious).

-If a failure report is printed, the values of the ignored bits are indeterminate, and you will have to ignore them yourself.
+If a failure report is printed, the values of the ignored bits are indeterminate, and you will have to manually figure out what the new mask for further tests should be.
 Apologies!

 ## Visual bits test (doesn't use RAM)